Configurations of points and topology of real line arrangements: Introduction

 Historically, this problem was first considered in the more general case of algebraic plane curves in $\PC^2$ by Zariski in~\cite{zariski,zariski1,zariski2}, who constructed two irreducible sextics with six ordinary cusps and possessing the same combinatorics, but different topologies.
 The difference between the embeddings of these sextics is exhibited by a geometrical property: in one sextic, its six singular points lie on a conic, whereas in the other one they do not (see~\cite{ACT:survey} for a survey on Zariski pairs of algebraic curves).\\

 In general, it is difficult to determine if two arrangements have different homomorphism types.
-In the case of fundamental groups of complements of line arrangements, finite presentations can be obtained by various methods (see~\cite{arvola} and~\cite{Moishezon,zariski,vanKampen}).
-But, in general, determining whether two such finite presentations give isomorphic groups is an \emph{undecidable} problem.
+Finite presentations of the fundamental group of the complement of line arrangements can be obtained by various methods (see~\cite{arvola} and~\cite{Moishezon,zariski,vanKampen}).
+However, determining whether two finite presented groups are isomorphic is in general an \emph{undecidable} problem.

-Therefore studying what topological properties are combinatorially determined is becoming an increasing focus of research.
-For instance, the first Betti numbers and the monodromy of their Milnor fiber, twisted cohomology and characteristic varieties (see~\cite{CS:charcateristic, DP:Hypersurface_complement, Libgober:Monodromy, Yoshinaga:milnor_fibers}) are not known to be combinatorially determined.
-However, the (co)homology ring of the complement $\PC^2\setminus\A$ is known to be~\cite{OS:combinatorics}.\\
+Studying what topological properties are combinatorially determined is becoming an increasing focus of research.
+For instance, the first Betti numbers and the monodromy of the Milnor fiber, twisted cohomology and characteristic varieties are not known to be combinatorially determined (see~\cite{CS:charcateristic, DP:Hypersurface_complement, Libgober:Monodromy, Yoshinaga:milnor_fibers}).
+However, the (co)homology ring of the complement $\PC^2\setminus\A$ is known to be of combinatorial nature~\cite{OS:combinatorics}.\\

 Although there has been active research on this topic, only three examples of Zariski pairs of line arrangements are known.
-As stated above, the first known example, due to Rybnikov, appeared in 1994.
-He constructed a pair of arrangements, by gluing together first two positive and then one positive and one negative MacLane arrangements.
-Thus proving that their fundamental groups are not isomorphic by means of an invariant based on the lower central series.
+As stated above, the first known example is due to Rybnikov and appeared in 1994.
+Rybnikov constructed a pair of arrangements by gluing together first two positive and then one positive and one negative MacLane arrangements.
+He proved that their fundamental groups are not isomorphic by means of an invariant based on the lower central series.
 Both arrangements contain only double and triple singular points and equations (of each line) can be defined over $\QQ(\zeta_3)$, where $\zeta_3$ is a primitive third-root of unity, but not over $\QQ$.

 The second example of a Zariski pair is obtained by Artal, Carmona, Cogolludo, and Marco~\cite{ACCM:real_ZP}.
 It is a pair of arrangements of 11 lines containing points of multiplicity at most five and whose equations can be found to be Galois-conjugated in $\QQ(\sqrt{5})$.
 Their topological type can be distinguished by an invariant of the pseudo-Coxeter element of the braid monodromy.
-The fact that they are Galois-conjugated implies that this pair cannot be detected by algebraic methods~\cite[Remark~5.4]{ACCM:real_ZP}.
-Again, these arrangements can not have rational equations.
+The fact that they are Galois-conjugated implies that the pair cannot be detected by algebraic methods~\cite[Remark~5.4]{ACCM:real_ZP}.
+Again, these arrangements cannot have rational equations.